 Bylaws revised 06.16.2010.
 Teen Representative section added 12.21.2011.
 Agenda items changed 03.21.2012.
 Bylaws reviewed and revised 08.15.2018.
+Teen representatives revised 10.21.2020.

 PATRON ACCOUNTS

 A Library account (library card) is a valuable asset, providing access to books, magazines, movies, music, and other materials, as well as to services and resources in the Library and remotely.
 A Library account is also a responsibility: Account holders are financially responsible for items checked out on their account.